Toys R Us said to be planning to liquidate its US operations

-Jim Silver, a New York-based long-time toy industry expert, says Toys R Us's CEO David Brandon told employees the company's plan is to liquidate all of its U.S. stores and after that, it could do a deal with its Canadian operation to run some of the U.S. stores.
+Jim Silver, a New York-based long-time toy industry expert, said Toys R Us's CEO David Brandon told employees the company's plan is to liquidate all of its U.S. stores and after that, it could do a deal with its Canadian operation to run some of the U.S. stores.
+The CEO also told employees that the chain was also likely to liquidate its operations in France, Spain, Poland and Australia, according to Silver.

-The chain, known for its "I'm a Toys R Us kid" jingle and Geoffrey the giraffe mascot, filed for Chapter 11 bankruptcy protection last fall, saddled with $5 billion in debt that hurt its attempts to compete as shoppers moved to Amazon and huge chains like Walmart.
+The chain filed for Chapter 11 bankruptcy protection last fall, saddled with $5 billion in debt that hurt its attempts to compete as shoppers moved to Amazon and huge chains like Walmart.

 It pledged then to stay open, but had weak sales during the critical holiday season as nervous customers shied away.
 In January it announced plans to close about 180 stores over the next couple of months, leaving it with about 700 stores.